cedardevs/onestop/docs/metadata-manager/v3/onestop-metadata-loading.md

 #### Uploading Json record:
 All metadata input in json format should contain `FileLocation`, `relationships (if the input metadata is granule)`,
-`FileInformation (optinal)` information in order to be searchable and discoverable by the OneStop client:
+`FileInformation (optinal)` and `discovery (optinal)` information in order to be searchable and discoverable by the OneStop client:

 1. FileLocation information: A map of URIs to location objects describing where the file is located
 1. FileInformation information: Details about the file that this input object is in reference to
 1. relationships information: A record of this objects relationships to other objects in the inventory
 1. publishing information: Information pertaining to whether a file is private and for how long if so
+1. discovery information: A key/value metadata information.

 Input json Template:
 ```
 {
-  "UUID": "UUID",
   "fileInformation": {
     "name": "The file name",
     "size": The size of the file in bytes,